consumer-reports-innovation-lab/thedigitalstandard.org/src/_standards/privacy/privacy-by-default.md

       privacy, I actually need to change the settings.
     indicators:
       - indicator: Targeted advertising is off by default.
-        procedure: >-
+        procedure_html: >-
-          <p>Investigation and analysis of publicly available documentation to
+          <li>Investigation and analysis of publicly available documentation to
-          determine what the company clearly discloses.</p>
+          determine what the company clearly discloses.</li>
       - indicator: >-
           User interface settings which are optimal for privacy are set by default.
-        procedure: >-
+        procedure_html: >-
-          <p>Review settings available from the user interface, and determine
+          <li>Review settings available from the user interface, and determine
-          which options would be optimal for privacy considerations.</p><p>Determine whether those options are selected by default.</p>
+          which options would be optimal for privacy considerations.</li><li>Determine whether those options are selected by default.</li>
 ---